jbeaven/sap-api-docs/m-files.md

 *   for parameter i_type:
 *   a simple ABAP primitive of type /BLCK/MFI_INT data gvi_type type /BLCK/MFI_INT.
-*   when the the result of the call is HTTP200 we expect type /BLCK/MFI_OBJ_TYPE data gr_http200 type /BLCK/MFI_OBJ_TYPE.
+*   when the result of the call is HTTP200 we expect type /BLCK/MFI_OBJ_TYPE data gr_http200 type /BLCK/MFI_OBJ_TYPE.

 *** set data according to requirements of the API call